 In 2014, a Quant at a major Nordic Fund had had enough.
 Endless hours of problem solving that should have taken minutes to solve if automated lit the spark to the idea that has turned into Captron.
 How much could (and should) be automated?
 Is it possible to create a transparent architecture where numbers explain what they are and where they come from?
 Is it possible to create a user experience where no manual or training is necessary?

 And so the journey began.
 The decision to take on this huge challenge was made on a sunny afternoon at a kitchen table in a small village located in the province of Messina, Italy.
 This village will always have a huge symbolic value for our company - the name of that village is Limina.

 Hours of thinking, endless writing of notes on paper and whiteboards had started.
 Soon, the Quant was joined by others who shared his experience.
 Eventually the project moved on to computers.
 Days, weeks and months of coding, testing, failing and reengineering passed.

 In early 2015, the first fragments were ready for what would eventually become the product Captron.
-A London based global macro hedge fund were the first brave pilot for the remainder of the year; with very positive reviews both on the product itself and for the service provided by the team.
+A London based global macro hedge fund was the first client to go into production; with very positive reviews both on the product itself and for the service provided by the team.